cassianoperin/Atari2600/README.md

 - Scoreboard value increment for both players
 - Scoreboard multi digit
 - Sound
-- Controller Input Diagonal: More than one key interpreted at the same time (Counter of keys pressed and do not update PC?)
 - Implement ISB "Opcode"
 - Correct TIA implementation (I'm drawing first the background, then playfield and then objects after wsync.
 Not following the beam.
 Generates some glitches.)
 - Improve TIA changed address detection (it's inside STA, STX and STY opcodes)